fabio-osti/PortunusAdiutor/README.md

 ## Usage

-To use it, inject the IUserManager\<TUser, TKey> and ITokenBuilder.
+To use it, inject the IUserManager\<TUser> and ITokenBuilder.

 Exceptions caused by invalid user interactions (such as signing in with the wrong password or signing up with a duplicate email) are treated with PortunusException.